Watercolor Pinecone Impressions

 This might have been good because I completed my garden book and have also been busy working in the garden.
 But in the mix of all that activity I have been smelling pine in the air.

-Last week, I decided to embrace the pines.
-I hit several roadblocks due to being distracted but I did not stop because I needed to let these impressions surface.
+The good thing is, I did not stop because I needed to let these impressions surface.

 The Pallet